-Every member must uphold the Constitution of the Society and must comply with these bylaws and other policies of the Society.
+Every member must uphold the Constitution of the Society and must comply with these bylaws and other policies, procedures, rules and regulations of the Society.

-2.3 Classes of Membership
+2.3 Classes of Members

-There are two classes of members: voting and non-voting.
+In accordance with the Act, there are two (2) classes of members: voting and non - voting.